Szaboltz/my-landing-page-back/README.md

 # my-landing-page-back
 I developed an API that automatically sends emails to my personal email inbox.
 > Which I used to learn new tools and frameworks.
+Deploy: https://szabo.dev.br/

 ## Use Cases